Jobhdez/jobhdez.github.io/_posts/2024-2-29-how-deep-learning-compilers-work.md

 ### How to improve it

 I have plans to keep working on this compiler but I need to study TVM more.
 Next, I want to compile a VGG block to C code.
 Now, we can manually write some of the optimizations that compilers use to help GCC generate faster code.
 And we can also generate vectorized C code.
+In the paper "Achieving high performance the functional way"[^6], the authors observed that the approach taken in the construction of TVM is limited.
+The way the schedule and algorithm is seperated in TVM is limited because the users cannot formulate their own abstractons.
+TVM's API is not extensible; moreover, the authors observed that often its not sufficient to soley change the optimizations.
+Instead you also need to change the algorithm.
+So, TVM is not extensible.
+Instead, the authors proposed two DSLs that allow users to formulate their own schedules without changing the algorithm.
+I think, the key here is that by making the system more extensible you give more power to the user since the user does not have to modify the compiler itself.

+Speaking of extensibility, my conjecture is that this approach can be improved even more by building a DSL in Common Lisp.
+With the power of macros we can construct a DSL that inherits the whole Lisp language which will make such system even more extensible.
+Users can make new macros to extend the language and add new algorithms and schedules thereby extending the language to fit their needs.
+Common Lisp (SBCL) is a high performant language and is highly extensible; moreover, the standard library has functionality for SIMD instructions and as a result if we were to build a system in Lisp we could just generate Lisp with SIMD instructions enabled.

 ### Summary